 Recently the programmers who devised the digital typesetting systems, like Didot unwilling to perpetuate so mindless a standard, have rationalized the point, so that it is now 1⁄72 inch in software the world over.
 In Canada, 1 pica = 4.0894 millimeters.

 Until 1886, in North America the height of the type or plates, from the surface of the platen to the face of the type, was 11⁄12 inch = 0.9166….
 In that year the U. S. Type Founders Assn. adopted a new type height when it adopted the point system.
-Having decided that the pica would be defined by 83 pica = 35 centimeters, it decided to let 15 type heights = 35 centimeters.
+Having discovered that 83 pica = 35 centimeters, it decided to let 15 type heights = 35 centimeters.
 So type height became 23.333… millimeters, approximately 0.918 inches.
 Although only 0.002 inches higher than the old standard, this difference is great enough that old and new type could not be mixed in the same line.

 This value was adopted in Britain in 1898.